TALQ-consortium/TALQ_specification/README.md

 To stay up-to-date you can sign up for the TALQ Newsletter which is published approx. three times a year.

 # Release notes

+## 2.6.0

+### At Data model

+- Added `CabinetConfigurationFunction`.
+- Added `CabinetMonitorFunction`.
+- The `SegmentMonitor.cabinetDoorOpen` and `SegmentMonitor.leakageDetected` event properties deprecated.
+- Add `SegmentMonitor.actualState`.
+- Clarify the `AssignCommand` description for de-associate.
+- Add `ValueActivePeriod`, used by `ControlProgram` and `RecordingMode`.
+- Add `activePeriods` to `RecordingMode`.
+- Add `recordingActivePeriodsSupported` and `supportedTypes` to `DataCollectService`.
+- Add `cmsRefId` in `AssignCommand`.
+- Add `CCTColorState`.
+- Add `LevelAndCCTColorState`.
+- Add `LevelAndRGBWAFColorState`.
+- Add `LevelAndXYColorState`.
+- Add `RGBWAFColorState`.
+- Add `XYColorState`.
+- Add `AttributeCCTColorState`.
+- Add `AttributeLevelAndCCTColorState`.
+- Add `AttributeLevelAndRGBWAFColorState`.
+- Add `AttributeLevelAndXYColorState`.
+- Add `AttributeRGBWAFColorState`.
+- Add `AttributeXYColorState`.
+- Fixed: "kg" unit replaced by "Kilograms".
+- Added "Watts" unit to AtributeDesc to be aligned.
+- Added "SquareMeters" unit to AtributeDesc to be aligned.
+- Fixed: "m2" unit replaced by "SquareMeters".
+- Add `LampMonitorFunction.actuatorReference` attribute.
+- Add `SegmentMonitorFunction.actuatorReference` attribute.
+- Add `ElectricalMeterFunction.actuatorReference` attribute.

+### At API for CMS:

+- Added getLampTypes method to CMS API.
+- Addded new error response for semantic errors: 422-Unprocessable Entity
+- Addded new request parameters: `talqRequestId` and `talqOriginRequestId`.

+### At API for Gateway

+- Added getLampTypes method to Gateway API.
+- Added getAssignCommands method to Gateway API.
+- Added new error response for semantic errors: 422-Unprocessable Entity.
+- Added new asynchronous response for POST override-commands: 202-Accepted.
+- The asynchronous 202-Accepted response was added for POST, PATCH, PUT and DELETE requests on /devices, /devices/{deviceAddress}, /devices/{deviceAddress}/{functionId} and /devices/{deviceAddress}/{functionId}/{attributeName}.
+- Addded new request parameters: `talqRequestId` and `talqOriginRequestId`.

 ## 2.5.1